Vivint vs ADT: which home security system is better in 2026?

 Professional and self-monitoring options are available with both Vivint and ADT.
 Self-monitoring doesn’t cost extra, but you’re left responsible for observing your security system.
 Alternatively, with a professional monitoring plan, an expert team is put in charge of surveillance.

 Vivint’s monthly monitoring plans start at slightly less, $19.99 monthly.
-ADT provides equally reliable 24/7 monitoring beginning at around $24.99 with safety support, including real-time alerts and fire and medical response options.
+ADT provides equally reliable 24/7 monitoring beginning at around $24.99/month with safety support, including real-time alerts and fire and medical response options.

-However, for advanced features like smart notifications, AI-driven alerts, and customized monitoring options for deep integration with smart home devices, both providers charge about $40.00.
+However, for advanced features like smart notifications, AI-driven alerts, and customized monitoring options for deep integration with smart home devices, both providers charge about $40/month.

 I created this table to help highlight the key similarities and differences:

-I like Vivint and ADT's distinct approaches to installation, both giving users helpful options based on their preferences and budgets.
+I like Vivint and ADT's distinct approaches to installation, as they both offer helpful options based on preferences and budgets.

 It’s clear to me that Vivint aims to support various household budgets, allowing customers to choose between professional installation and a DIY option, depending on the equipment they purchase.
-While ADT generally provides professional installation to ensure quality control.
+ADT, on the other hand, generally provides professional installation to ensure quality control.

 If you’re looking for a fair contract agreement, I’d definitely recommend Vivint.
 It requires a 42-60-month contract if you want to finance the equipment and pay over time to ensure low monthly bills and cost-effective equipment access.

 ADT’s comprehensive packages often require a 3-year contract (or 2 years in California).
-It also supports up to 60 months of financing, making it ideal for budget-conscious users.
+It also supports up to 60 months of financing, so it’s great if you’re on a budget.

-For users who pay for the equipment upfront, Vivint does not require a contract, adding to its flexibility.
+For users who pay for the equipment upfront, Vivint doesn’t require a contract, adding to its flexibility.
 But I see ADT as equally versatile, as it offers a no-contract solution, Blue by ADT, a customizable package allowing users to build their system without committing to a contract.

 Vivint vs ADT: app